dmurfet/dmurfet.github.io/index.markdown

 * **Fairness in deep learning**: (led by [Susan Wei](https://www.suswei.com/) and [Mingming Gong](https://mingming-gong.github.io/)) develop and implement statistical methods to fight against algorithm bias, by improving techniques for imposing invariance on deep learning algorithms.

-* **Causal representation learning**: (led by [Mingming Gong](https://mingming-gong.github.io/)) develop deep learning methods to infer causal graphs from unstructured data, such as images and text, and make use of the learned graphs for prediction and decision making.
+* **Causal representation learning**: (led by [Mingming Gong](https://mingming-gong.github.io/)) develop deep learning methods to infer causal graphs from unstructured data, such as images and text, and make use of the learned graphs for causal reasoning and decision making.

 * **Deep transfer Learning**: (led by [Mingming Gong](https://mingming-gong.github.io/) and [Feng Liu](https://fengliu90.github.io/)) leverage causal knowledge to develop deep learning models that can generalize/adapt to test data with distributions different from the training distribution, with applications to computer vision.